acl2025-srw/acl2025-srw.github.io/index.md

 From a mentorship and reviewing standpoint, archival and nonarchival submissions are treated the same.
 See the call for papers for more details.

+## Announcements
+- Submission link for pre-submission mentorship is now available [here](https://acl2023-srw.github.io/mentoring)!!

-# Anti-Harassment Policy
+## Anti-Harassment Policy
 The ACL Student Research Workshop 2023 adheres to the [ACL anti-harassment policy](https://www.aclweb.org/adminwiki/index.php?title=Anti-Harassment_Policy).
 Please contact any current member of the [ACL Executive Committee](https://www.aclweb.org/portal/about) or [Priscilla Rasmussen](mailto:acl@aclweb.org) if you face any harassment or hostile behavior.

 <!-- # Sponsored By        -->
 <!-- ![Computing Research Association’s Computing Community Consortium (CCC)](images/ccc_hz copy.jpg)